edoardottt/edoardottt/README.md

 Cybersecurity M.Sc.
 Student at [Sapienza University](https://www.uniroma1.it/en/).
-Passionate about Nature⛰️, Computing🖥️ and the whole sphere of Science🔭
+Passionate about Nature⛰️, Computing🖥️ and Cooking🍝

 <p align="center">
   <a href="https://www.edoardoottavianelli.it" target="_blank">Personal Website</a> •
   <a href="https://www.linkedin.com/in/edoardoottavianelli/" target="_blank">LinkedIn</a> •